Nadiam77/mohebbi.github.io/index.md

                 a better place together and Let's raise the field of technology day by day.</p>
             <p>I do the work I do because I love it.
 I like the industry.
 I like the people I meet.
 I like to talk shop.
 I embrace the tecology.
 I like to make the world a better place.I like computers very much.
 Hopefully we cross paths in the real world someday and we can make it
                 a better place together and Let's raise the field of technology day by day.</p>
-            <p>I do the work I do because I love it.
-I like the industry.
-I like the people I meet.
-I like to talk shop.
-I embrace the tecology.
-I like to make the world a better place.I like computers very much.
-Hopefully we cross paths in the real world someday and we can make it
-                a better place together and Let's raise the field of technology day by day.</p>